 The best thing about clicker training is that it doesn’t involve physical contact.
 The clicker sound is the only thing your cat associates with the treat.
 So, if you want to reward your pet without touching it, this is the best way.

-You can find clickers at your local pet store or online.
 If your cat is timid and afraid of the clicker sound, you can put the clicker in your pocket to muffle it.
 You may also use the click of a ballpoint pen instead.

 I find that button-type clickers work better than box clickers when training cats.
 The box clickers can be too loud and scare my cat, whereas the button-type clickers are quieter and gentle.
 Plus, the button-type clickers are easier to carry around, so you can always have one on hand when you need it.